iansltx/raphple/readme.md

 ## Setup (SMS)

-Raphple now supports Twilio and Nexmo, and requires libraries for neither (doesn't require curl either).
+Raphple now supports Twilio, Nexmo, or SignalWire, and requires libraries for neither (doesn't require curl either).
 Just set the appropriate env vars for your provider, and point that provider's webhook endpoint at the proper URL.
 Phone number formats also vary between providers, but as long as you only use one at a time that doesn't matter.

 In addition to the below env vars, set `PHONE_NUMBER` to the number you'll use to receive (and send) raffle-related texts.